Configure IP Address Pools Using Eip

 address: One or more IP addresses, which will be used by PorterLB.
 The value format can be:

 IP address, for example,

 IP address 1-IP address 2, for example,

-protocol: Specifies which mode of OpenELB the Eip object is used for.
-The value can be
+protocol: Specifies which mode of PorterLB the Eip object is used for.
+The value can be either

-interface: NIC on which OpenELB listens for ARP or NDP requests.
+interface: NIC on which PorterLB listens for ARP or NDP requests.
 This field is valid only when

 protocolis set to

 TIPIf the NIC names of the Kubernetes cluster nodes are different, you can set the value to

 can_reach:192.168.0.5) so that PorterLB automatically obtains the name of the NIC that can reach the IP address.
 In this case, you must ensure that the IP address is not used by Kubernetes cluster nodes but can be reached by the cluster nodes.

 disable: Specifies whether the Eip object is disabled.
 The value can be: